twilio/twilio-cli/README.md

 **The default branch name for this repository has been changed to `main` as of 07/27/2020.**

-## Announcements

-Our Developer Experience team is conducting planned maintenance from 03/09/2021 until 03/11/2021.
-Our next release is scheduled for 03/15/2021.

 ## Setup

 Head over to the [Twilio CLI documentation](https://www.twilio.com/docs/twilio-cli/quickstart).